ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

 where ``x`` is a fresh variable and ``x1`` … ``xn`` are variables bound by ``p1`` and ``p2``.
 Note that ``p1`` and ``p2`` bind same set of variables.

 The desugaring rule defines both static and dynamic semantics of or patterns.
 An or pattern type checks whenever the desugared pattern type checks.
-Dynamic semantics of an or pattern is the same as its dynamic semantics of its desugared pattern.
+Dynamic semantics of an or pattern is the same as the dynamic semantics of its desugared pattern.

 Here are desugared versions of the examples above: ::